MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-202-Preregistration-Registration-Claims-Copyright/section-202.13.md

 (c) *Deposit requirements.* Pursuant to the authority granted by 17 U.S.C.
 408(c)(1), the Register of Copyrights has determined that a secure test or a group of test items prepared for use in a secure test may be registered with identifying material, and the filing and examination fees required by § 201.3(c) and (d), if the following conditions are met:

-(1) The applicant must complete and submit a standard application.
+(1) The applicant must complete and submit a Standard Application.
 The application may be submitted by any of the parties listed in § 202.3(c)(1).

-(2) In the case of a secure test, the applicant must submit a redacted copy of the entire test.
+(2) In case of a secure test, the applicant must submit a redacted copy of the entire test.
 In the case of a group of test items prepared for use in a secure test, the applicant must submit a redacted copy of each test item.
 In all cases the redacted copy must contain a sufficient amount of visible content to reasonably identify the work(s).
-In addition, the applicant must complete and submit the secure test questionnaire that is posted on the Copyright Office's Web site.
+In addition, the applicant must complete and submit the secure test questionnaire that is posted on the Copyright Office's website.
 The questionnaire and the redacted copy must be contained in separate electronic files, and each file must be uploaded to the electronic registration system in Portable Document Format (PDF).
-The Copyright Office will review these materials to determine if the work(s) qualify for an in-person examination.
-If they appear to be eligible, the Copyright Office will contact the applicant to schedule an appointment to examine an unredacted copy of the work(s) under secure conditions.
+The Copyright Office will review these materials to determine if the work(s) qualify for an examination under secure conditions.
+If they appear to be eligible, the Copyright Office will contact the applicant to schedule an appointment to examine an unredacted copy of the work(s).
+The examination may be conducted in-person or through remote access as directed by the instructions provided on the Office's website.

-(3) On the appointed date, the applicant must bring the following materials to the Copyright Office:
+(3) On the appointed date, the applicant must provide the following materials to the Copyright Office:

 (i) A copy of the completed application.